Tristram of Lyonesse

 Tristram of Lyonesse is a long epic poem written by the British poet Algernon Charles Swinburne, that recounts in grand fashion the famous medieval story of the ill-fated lovers Tristan and Isolde (Tristram and Iseult in Swinburne's version).
 It was first published in 1882 by Chatto and Windus, in a volume entitled Tristram of Lyonesse and Other Poems.

+Reception

-Swinburne himself considered Tristram of Lyonesse to be the crowning achievement of his poetic career (quoted by Harrison, p.
-96).
-William Morris (referring to this poem) commented that Swinburne's work 'always seemed to me to be founded on literature, not on nature'.
+Swinburne himself considered Tristram of Lyonesse to be the crowning achievement of his poetic career.
+William Morris (referring to this poem) commented that Swinburne's work "always seemed to me to be founded on literature, not on nature".

 Contents

-The poem consists of 4488 rhyming pentameters and is divided into ten different sections: one 'Prelude' and nine 'Cantos'.
-It is usually preceded, as in Tristram of Lyonesse and Other Poems by a dedicatory sonnet to Swinburne's friend Theodore Watts-Dunton.
+The poem consists of 4,488 rhyming pentameters and is divided into ten different sections: one prelude and nine cantos.
+It is usually preceded, as in Tristram of Lyonesse and Other Poems, by a dedicatory sonnet to Swinburne's friend Theodore Watts-Dunton.
 Below is a brief summary of the content of the poem's different parts: